skulltech/aws-solutions-architect-associate-notes/notes.md

 __Amazon WorkDocs__ has a __poweruser__ facility, which on enabling restricts sharing of documents to that user only.

 __AWS Data Pipeline__ can automate the movement and transformation of data for data-driven workflows.
+For example, transferring older data to S3 from DynamoDB.

 __Disaster recovery solutions__ —